necccc/nec.is/source/_posts/graphql-nextjs-perf-tuning-lists.md

 ---

 In a [previous post](/writing/graphql-with-next-js-and-apollo/) I've introduced Next.js and GraphQL a bit, building a [small site](https://starwars-app-qcusxpjhnl.now.sh/) with data coming from the Star Wars REST API behind a [GraphQL server](https://github.com/necccc/starwars-graphql).
-After that, it's time to dive into more technical details, and check out some common use-cases, where we can benefit from how Next.js and GraphQL works together.
+After that, it's time to dive into more technical details and check out some common use-cases, where we can benefit from how Next.js and GraphQL work together.

 This post is about creating lists and paginating them using data from GraphQL, and relying on React components within Next.js.
 Heads up, this article might be a bit code-heavy!